axyr/laravel-email-viewer/docs/installation.md

 php artisan vendor:publish --provider="Axyr\EmailViewer\EmailViewerServiceProvider"
 ```

-By default the package provides a set of routes for the Blade UI and the Vue UI.
+By default this package provides a set of routes for the Blade UI and the Vue UI.
 You can disabled them in the config file.

 You can access the Blade UI by visiting: